lirantal/awesome-opensource-israel/README.md

 * [webpack-node-externals](https://github.com/liady/webpack-node-externals) - A Webpack plugin to list all node modules as bundle externals
 * [cboard](https://github.com/cboard-org/cboard) - AAC communication board with text-to-speech for the browser
 * [Fugazi](https://github.com/fugazi-io/webclient) - A web based terminal application for executing local and remote commands
+* [sequelize-admin](https://github.com/giladno/sequelize-admin) - A simple express based admin middleware for sequelizejs
+* [express-boilerplate](https://github.com/giladno/express-boilerplate) - A simple Node.js app (Express + Sequelize) with the purpose of providing a compact, clear and concise example to how Node.js apps can be built

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)